-2.2 What is a charity
+2.2 What makes a charity

 Bodies in England and Wales have charitable status when they’re either registered, excepted or exempted from registration with the Charity Commission, or bodies anywhere in the UK which are treated by HMRC as charitable.
 Not all non-profit making organisations are charities.
 The term ‘charity’ has no precise definition in any law.
 Its scope has been determined by case law.

 You need to make a decision about whether your organisation is a charity using the following guidelines.

 Charities are non-profit distributing bodies established to advance education, advance religion, relieve poverty, sickness or infirmity or carry out certain other activities in the community.